This post may contain affiliate links. Read the full disclosure

 There are so many different companies, locals and charters that you can join to go on a fishing excursion that only Alaska can offer.

-Regular rates during high reason can range anywhere from $300 to $500 per person.
-Depending on how big your group or family is, it might make sense to opt for a private charter for $2,000.
+Regular rates during high season can range anywhere from $300 to $500 per person.
+Depending on how big your group or family is, it might make sense to opt for a private fishing charter for around $2,000 instead.

 Seward Tours & Activities for Families